bldl/array-grouping-impl-tutorial/Modules/Module 9/Module9.md

 ## **Task 9.2.1** Cleaning the implementation

 Clean up the implementation.
-Check the code syntax with a linter or beautifier.
+Check the code syntax with a code beautifier.
 Add comments with the line of the specification implemented, and any deviation in the implementation.

 # **9.3** Cleaning up Test262 tests and adhering to the contributor rules.